nnaaff/ChatBot-WebSpeechAPI/README.md

 # ChatBot-WebSpeechAPI
-A simple ChatBot built in Node.js using the Web Speech API and Google's Dialogflow NLP platform
+A simple ChatBot built in Node.js using the Web Speech API and Google's NLP platform, Dialogflow